Terry Wallace (geophysicist)

-Terry C. Wallace Jr. (born June 30, 1956) is an American geophysicist.
-He was the 11th director of Los Alamos National Laboratory and the president of Los Alamos National Security, LLC.
-He became director on January 1, 2018, succeeding Charles F. McMillan.
+Terry C. Wallace Jr. (born June 30, 1956) is an American geophysicist, forensic seismologist, educator and science administrator.
+He is Director Emeritus of the Los Alamos National Laboratory, where he served as the 11th Director in 2018.
+Wallace’s research focuses on geophysics, nuclear test monitoring, and global security, and he is internationally recognized for his expertise in geophysics and forensic seismology.

 Early life and education

-The son of the lab staff member Terry Wallace Sr. and the late Jeannette Wallace, a long-serving Republican member of the New Mexico State Legislature, Wallace was raised in Los Alamos, New Mexico and graduated from Los Alamos High School in 1974.
-He earned a Bachelor of Science degree in geophysics and mathematics from the New Mexico Institute of Mining and Technology, followed by a Master of Science and PhD in geophysics from the California Institute of Technology.
+The son of the Los Alamos National Laboratory staff member Terry Wallace Sr. and the late Jeannette Wallace, a long-serving Republican member of the New Mexico State Legislature, Wallace was raised in Los Alamos, New Mexico and graduated from Los Alamos High School in 1974.
+He earned a Bachelor of Science degree in geophysics and mathematics from the New Mexico Institute of Mining and Technology, where he was awarded the Brown Medal, New Mexico Tech’s highest undergraduate honor.

-Career
+Wallace then attended California Institute of Technology where he received a MS and PhD in geophysics.

-From 1983 to 2003, he was a professor at the University of Arizona and continues to author works in peer-reviewed journals and science magazines.
-He is also co-author of the college textbook Modern Global Seismology (1995, Elsevier: ISBN 9780080536712).
+Academic and research career

-From 2011 to 2017, Wallace was the Laboratory's principal associate director for Global Security and the senior intelligence executive, overseeing national security programs including nuclear nonproliferation, counterproliferation, and industry partnerships.
-From 2006 to 2011, he was the Laboratory's principal associate director for Science, Technology, and Engineering, during which he implemented the capability model for scientists and engineers and developed the science pillars that guide the Laboratory's institutional investment strategies.
+From 1983 to 2003, Wallace served as a professor of geosciences at the University of Arizona, where he also held an appointment in the applied mathematics program.
+During his academic career, he authored numerous peer‑reviewed articles and was co-author of the widely used seismology textbook Modern Global Seismology.
+He also served as curator of the University of Arizona Mineral Museum and directed the Southern Arizona Seismic Observatory.

-Wallace is an internationally recognized scientific authority in geophysics and forensic seismology, which is the study of earthquakes and seismic waves as they relate to nuclear weapons testing, and has evaluated more than 1,700 U.S. and foreign nuclear tests.
+Wallace’s primary research expertise is in forensic seismology, the study of seismic waves as they relate to earthquakes and underground nuclear tests.
+He has evaluated more than 1,700 U.S. and foreign nuclear tests, making him one of the world’s leading authorities in the field.